midnightntwrk/midnight-architecture/specification/night.md

 # Night and other unshielded tokens

 We construct an unshielded UTXO token set, for Night, extensible to other token types.
-UTXOs, or unspent transaction outputs, are data recording inividual transaction outputs, each having a value and an owner.
+UTXOs, or unspent transaction outputs, are data recording individual transaction outputs, each having a value and an owner.
 As we are extending these with token types, they also have an associated token type in our model.